Ali-Row/Hour-Calculator/README.md

-# Hour-calculator
+# Hour-Calculator
-An app to calculate my hours at work
+An app to calculate work hours for the Trilogy Coding Bootcamp